Blog post

 Download now

-The key benefit of running various components of BBS in telecom domain and networks as microservices is that you can launch, stop, and restart them independently.
-This means you can manage, update, and scale each virtual network function seamlessly, without stopping the whole system.
-Docker containers run atop a Kubernetes cluster, and Prometheus + Grafana solutions from the Cloud Native Computing Foundation can help you monitor such clusters.
+The new approach to network and BSS/OSS requires flexible architectures and containerized (or even serverless) deployments, so microservices are the perfect fit.
+The key operational benefit of running various components of BSS in the telecom domain and networks as microservices is that you can launch, stop, and restart them independently.
+This means you can manage, update, and scale each virtual network function seamlessly without destroying the whole system.
+Docker containers run atop a Kubernetes cluster, and Prometheus + Grafana solutions from the Cloud Native Computing Foundation can help you monitor those clusters.

 Schematics of Prometheus + Grafana monitoring for a Kubernetes cluster